dineshkumares/chuiaidocs/source/index.html.md

 ## Raw Face Landmarks

-The face endpoint supports returning 68 face landmarks.
+The face detection endpoint supports returning 68 face landmarks.
 To get the raw landmarks, include a "rawlandmark=true" url param to the face detect url.

 ### Example